Screenly/Anthias/README.md

 ### Using the images from balenaHub

+> [!IMPORTANT]
-This option is recommended for those who want to install Anthias without touching the command lines.
-When a new rolling release is available, updates will automatically be installed on your device.
+> This option is recommended for those who want to install Anthias without touching the
+> command line interface.
+When a new rolling release is available, updates will automatically
+> be installed on your device.

 Balena made a [big update to their IoT marketplace](https://blog.balena.io/creating-an-iot-marketplace/).
 Included in that change is the launch of
 [Fleets for Good](https://hub.balena.io/fleets-for-good).
 With that, you may find it hard to find the Anthias images on the marketplace.
 In the meantime,